alifuk/CZ_4079/README.md

 ## Úkol 2 - Extra
 - nekonečná kalkulačka - dokud nenapíšeme "konec", tak se nás kalkulačka stále ptá na další operace

+## Task 1 - Calculator

+- Create a GitHub repository.
+- Clone it to your PC.
+- Write something in readme.md, create a commit, and push it.
+- Add `.idea` to `.gitignore`.
+- Send the URL of the repository in the chat.
+- Create a calculator:
+- It should prompt the user for the first number, an operator, and the second number (using input()).
+- Commit and push the changes.
+-
+## Task 2 - Exception Handling

+- Validate user input.
+- Handle division by zero.
+- Raise an exception if the user enters an operator that is not allowed.
+-
+## Task 2 - Extra

+- Infinite calculator - the calculator should keep asking for operations until the user types "end".